2019 Lincoln Memorial confrontation: CNN

 Sandmann's lawyers filed a second lawsuit on his behalf against CNN on March 12, 2019, seeking US$275 million in damages, for allegedly "vicious" and "direct attacks" towards Sandmann.
 On January 7, 2020, the lawsuit was settled.
 The terms of the settlement have not been made public.

 NBCUniversal

 A third lawsuit was filed on May 1, 2019, seeking US$275 million defamation lawsuit on behalf of Sandmann against NBCUniversal.
 On November 22, 2019, a judge rejected NBC's attempt to dismiss the lawsuit against it.
 The lawsuit was settled on December 17, 2021, with Sandmann stating that the terms of the settlement were confidential.

 Other media lawsuits

 Other lawsuits have been filed against The New York Times, Rolling Stone, ABC, and CBS.
 On July 26, 2022, U.S. District Judge William Bertelsman, a federal judge in Kentucky, granted summary judgment motions in favor of these media companies.
-The court concluded that the reporting of Phillips’s statements that Sandmann “blocked” him and “wouldn’t allow [him] to retreat” were objectively unverifiable and thus unactionable opinions.
+The court concluded that the reporting of Phillips's statements that Sandmann "blocked" him and "wouldn't allow [him] to retreat" were objectively unverifiable and thus unactionable opinions.
+The Sixth Circuit upheld the ruling on appeal in August 2023, and the Supreme Court denied to hear Sandmann's case in March 2024.